Who can share a channel?

-Only admins and owners can create shared channels, share existing channels, disconnect existing channels and accept requests to share channels.
+Users can share a channel by sending an invitation link to their external partner.
+Depending on your settings, admins on each side must approve the channel and can disconnect the channel at any time.
 For customers on Enterprise Grid, this defaults to org owners and admins, with the option to designate these permissions to additional people, such as workspace admins or anyone you specify.

 How should admins vet inbound invitations?

 If you’re unsure what a proposed channel is for or who the invitation is from, you have a few options: